HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/gettingstarted.markdown

 This tutorial shows the content editor how to get started with Avtor.
 There are many other features of the tool like:

 - Workflow
-- Automatic checkin
+- Automatic check-in
 - Item buckets
 - Export to Excel
 - Import from Excel
 - Search for items

-Please see our other documentation topics for additional information on these features.
+Please see our documentation topics for additional information on these features.